What Is Kate Middleton And Prince William’s Poland And Germany Schedule, And When Are Children Joining Them?

 - Will and Kate will head towards the central market square of Heidelberg, viewing the beautiful ruins of the Heidelberg castle.
 Here, a makeshift British-German market will be set up, offering local food and drink.

 - William and Catherine will visit River Neckar, where the couple will have a rowing rematch.
-They will be joined by from both Cambridge and Heidelberg.
+They will be joined by several others from both Cambridge and Heidelberg.
 Cambridge has been a sister city to Heidelberg for over 50 years.

 - The Duke and Duchess will return to Berlin, where they will attend a reception in the vintage mirrored hall of Clärchens Ballhaus.
 Here, the couple will play hosts to a reception for the creative artists of the area.
 This includes “exciting” new names in the world of technology, fashion, as well as art and culture.
 There is no indication if there will be any sort of David Bowie tribute, as the late British singer moved to Berlin and created some of his most innovative work there.